ibm-cloud-docs/log-analysis/agent/upgrade_agent_kube_cluster.md

 {: class="simple-tab-table"}
 {: row-headers}

 ## Step 6.
-Verify that the LogDNA agent is deployed successfully
+Verify that the logging agent is deployed successfully
 {: #config_agent_kube_cluster_step6}

-To verify that the LogDNA agent is deployed successfully, run the following command:
+To verify that the logging agent is deployed successfully, run the following command:

 ```
 kubectl get pods